 Each twilight the keeper would mount the forty-three spiraling, wrought-iron stairs steps to activate the light and return in the morning to extinguish it.
 The Fresnel lens is now in the Fisherman’s Museum at Pemaquid Point Lighthouse.

 From 1888 to 1892, Captain Howard P. Robbins served as keeper.
-One of his children would go on to marry one of the children of Captain Vurney King, who would serve as keeper at Baker Island Lighthouse from around 1915 to at least 1930.
+One of his grandchildren, Howard Robbins, would go on to marry the daughter of Captain Vurney King, who would serve as keeper at Baker Island Lighthouse from around 1915 to at least 1930.
 Some modern conveniences did eventually arrive on the island.
 King managed to transport a car to the island to make it easier to get around, and a telephone line, paid for by the national defense budget, connected the station with Northeast Harbor, Maine, in 1898.
 At the time the telephone line was put in place, an Army Signal Corps installation was established at Baker Island A brick oil house was built at the station in 1895, and a fuel house was added in 1905.
 The tower was reinforced with an external four-inch brick wall in 1903.

 Baker Island Light was deactivated in November 1955, but was then reactivated in April 1957 as an unattended aid to navigation.